 Apps that set off this warning are stuck in the 32-bit past, and not the 64-bit present-day architecture.
 Developer Steve Troughton-Smith rang the alarm of 32-bit apps going away, tweeting, "Dashboard isn't the only thing gone in 10.15 — so is 32-bit app & plugin support."

 Curious about how that will affect your life?
 Here's our guide on how to look for 32-bit apps on your Mac, apps that will make you want to resist updating.
+If you're good to go, check out our guide for how to download macOS Catalina.

 But what if you find out that an app you rely on is still 32 bit?
 Well, you've got two options: First, contact the app's developer from their website and ask for it to be changed (they've known about this since 2017).
 Alternatively, you can find an alternative app that solves your need.